frcaru/holbertonschool-shell/io_redirections_and_filters/README.md

 10-no_more_js deletes all .js files
 11-directories counts them in the current one 12-newest_files displays the 10th newest files of .
 13-unique prints only unique lines
+14-findhatword displays lines containinng "root"